intelligentnode/IntelliNode/IntelliNode/README.md

 Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
-- Adjust the module to work backend and frontend.
+- Add support for self-hosted vLLM models.
+- Generate frontend version from intellinode.
-- Support Nvidia hosted models deepseek and llama3 🦙.
+- Integrated Nvidia-hosted models (DeepSeek and Llama3 🦙).
-- Add Anthropic claude 3.5 chat.
+- Add Anthropic claude 3.7 chat.
 - Add Google Gemini chat and vision.
 - Update stable diffusion to use the XL model engine. 🎨
 - Add support for hugging face inference. 🤗